-We are a holding company incorporated in Delaware and not an operating company incorporated in the People's Republic of China (the "PRC" or "China").
-As a holding company, we conduct a significant part of our operations through our subsidiaries and through the VIE Agreements with the VIE based in China.
-To address challenges resulting from laws, policies and practices that may disfavor foreign-owned entities that operate within industries deemed sensitive by the Chinese government, we use the VIE structure to replicate foreign investment in the PRC-based companies.
-We own 100% of the equity of a WFOE, Shanghai JiuGe Business Management Co., Ltd., which has entered into the VIE Agreements with the VIE, which is owned by Ms. Li Li the legal representative and general manager, and also the shareholder of the VIE.
+To address challenges resulting from laws, policies and practices that may disfavor foreign-owned entities that operate within industries deemed sensitive by the Chinese government, we use the VIE structure to provide contractual exposure to foreign investment in the PRC-based companies.
+We own 100% of the equity of a WFOE, Shanghai JiuGe Business Management Co., Ltd. ("JiuGe Management"), which has entered into the VIE Agreements with the VIE, which is owned by Ms. Li Li the legal representative and general manager, and also the shareholder of the VIE.
+The VIE Agreements have not been tested in court.
 As a result of our use of the VIE structure, you may never directly hold equity interests the VIE.
 The securities offered pursuant to this prospectus are securities of the Company, the Delaware holding company, not of the VIE.

 We fund the registered capital and operating expenses of the VIE by extending loans to the shareholders of the VIE.
-We believe that we are the primary beneficiary of the VIE because the VIE Agreements governing the relationship between the VIE and our WFOE, which include a consulting services agreement, a loan agreement, a power of attorney agreement, a call option agreement, and a share pledge agreement, enable us to (i) exercise effective control over the VIE, (ii) receive substantially all of the economic benefits of the VIE, and (iii) have an exclusive call option to purchase, at any time, all or part of the equity interests in and/or assets of the VIE to the extent permitted by Chinese laws.
+The VIE Agreements governing the relationship between the VIE and our WFOE enable us to (i) direct the activities of the VIE that most significantly impact the VIE's economic performance, (ii) receive substantially all of the economic benefits of the VIE, and (iii) have an exclusive call option to purchase, at any time, all or part of the equity interests in and/or assets of the VIE to the extent permitted by Chinese laws.
+As a result of the VIE Agreements, the Company is considered the primary beneficiary of the VIE for accounting purposes and is able to consolidate the financial results of the VIE in its consolidated financial statements in accordance with U.S. GAAP.
+As a result, investors in Common Shares are not purchasing an equity interest in the VIE but instead are purchasing equity interest in FingerMotion, Inc., a Delaware holding company.